Ordering from Aquantuo, my experience (June 2025)

 Now for a change of pace, something sweet.
 This must have come from my brother as well, because I haven’t eaten these in a while.
 If I’m not mistaken, they’re called “monkey’s tails” a.k.a. adun le in Ga.
 They’re a sweet crunchy snack, but I have zero idea what goes into them.
 I used to eat them as a kid in La, but I haven’t had any in decades.
 These look very pale though, maybe underfried?

 Another favorite snack of Ghanaian kids: yoryi! (yɔɔyi in Ga).
 Apparently its English name is “velvet tamarind” or something crazy like that, I dunno.
-Wiki says it’s called Dialium cochinchinense and is currently endangered, which is sad to hear.
+Wiki says it’s called Dialium cochinchinense and is currently endangered, which is sad to hear (and hard to believe, given the massive quantities eaten locally).
 We used to love them as kids, and they’re in season right now so I expect to see them in the marketplaces.
 Especially now that there’s a fad going around claiming it has all kinds of health benefits.
 Ghanaians and their health fads.
 Yoryi is just yoryi, eat it quietly and be happy!

 More random food photos from who knows where